Historical Football Kits

 stoke city fc 1976-77

-Appeared in late previous season
+Appeared late in previous season

 Umbro